How to migrate your Trello Enterprise domain claims and SSO to Atlassian Access

 Once you’ve confirmed that you’ve completed the steps above, we’ll enable a new “Atlassian settings” tab on your Trello Enterprise admin dashboard.
-On this page, you’ll see an option to link your Enterprise to your Atlassian Organization.
-Note that you will need to be an admin for both the Trello Enterprise and the Atlassian Organization in order to link them.
+On this page, you’ll see an option to link your Enterprise to your Atlassian organization.
+Note that you will need to be an admin for both the Trello Enterprise and the Atlassian organization in order to link them.

 What if I don't see my organization listed?

 If you've already created an organization but are not seeing any organizations listed on this page, your Trello account may not be connected to your Atlassian account yet.
 In this case, you should see a prompt inviting you to update your account.
 Click on the green "Update account" button to complete this process.
 Then, you should be able to see your organization.